 ProcessModel simulation software is a powerful tool that can help businesses create digital twins of their processes, allowing them to identify potential inefficiencies, test different scenarios, and make data-driven decisions that can lead to improved performance and profitability.

 Businesses can identify bottlenecks and other inefficiencies in their processes.
 By creating a digital model of a process and running simulations, businesses can quickly see where delays and other issues are occurring, allowing them to pinpoint the root cause of the problem and develop targeted solutions to address it.

 Although only recently implemented, the model has correctly predicted current bottlenecks arising from system variability, complexity, and resource constraints.
 Based on our involvement with this project, we feel ProcessModel is well suited for analyzing, understanding, and improving the depot maintenance processes.
 Furthermore, it has provided the advanced features needed to construct such a unique, open architecture simulator.
 This quantitative tool enables the Aircraft Directorate to provide depot maintenance in a timelier, competitively priced fashion.

 The Aircraft Directorate simulation models will be useful for both developing long-term strategic plans and evaluating near-term tactical decisions.
-In the near future, PwC and the Aircraft Directorate plan to enhance the simulation model and use it to analyze the most problematic shared resources and back shop routes.
+In the near future, the contractor and the Aircraft Directorate plan to enhance the simulation model and use it to analyze the most problematic shared resources and back shop routes.
 These modifications will allow the Aircraft Directorate to dramatically improve resource allocations, thus creating a more sensible balance between the levels of cost and service.